 In order to get to Lucerne from Zurich, you’ll have to take the Interregio train from Zurich (Zürich HB) to Lucerne (Luzern).

-How Long To Get From Zurich to Lucerne
+How Long Is the Train Ride From Zurich to Lucerne?

 Is the Train From Zurich to Lucerne Scenic?

 Unfortunately, the Interregio train from Zurich to Lucerne is not the most scenic train route.
 It runs through the tunnel connecting Zurich and Thalwil.
 Then again another tunnel toward Zug.

 There are parts of the train ride where you get a good view of Lake Zurich.
 As the train speeds towards Lucerne, it will also pass Rotsee Lake.
 The journey is still short and beautiful.
 In the grand scheme of things, however, it is still not the most scenic train route.

 Other Scenic Trains

 In case you would like to check out other scenic trains, then there are more scenic trains recommended below.
 These are the Golden Pass Line, the Glacier Express, and the Bernina Express.
 Another interesting train is the Historical Train that goes from Davos to Filisur.